Go Back Up

 Example of employee benefits structures

-Once you choose your employee benefit offerings, you're ready to decide how you want to structure them.
+Once you choose the types of employee benefits you want to offer, you're ready to decide how you want to structure them.

-In general, employers have two different ways to structure, contribute, and offer benefits for employees:
+In general, employers have two different ways to structure, contribute, and offer benefits to employees:

 • Organizational-oriented benefits